 - All our program participants are living in modern and fully-furnished shared apartments exclusive to NSC program participants.
 Our goal is to provide a home away from home for all our participants so we make sure that they have all the comfort needed at destination.
 Internet is included in all our apartments.

 - Next Step Connections has an on-site orientation designed exclusively for all its participants.
 Our orientation program includes providing your child with information relating to the country and culture in which he/she will be living.
 Our orientation will offer your child the opportunity to not only meet other students who will be participating in the internship program, but it will also prepare him/her for the cultural changes that he/she may find while interning with us.

 Financial aspect of your child’s intern abroad experience

-- Next Step Connections is an entirely independent education organisation which does not receive any funding from governments, religious bodies, political parties, development organisations or other sources.
+- Next Step Connections is an entirely independent education organization which does not receive any funding from governments, religious bodies, political parties, development organizations, or other sources.

 - It is recommended that you see your physician and preferably a doctor at a travel medicine clinic at least 4-6 weeks before you are scheduled to depart.
 There are some recommended vaccines (especially Hepatitis) and it’s important that you take the necessary precautions and be up-to-date on your routine vaccines

 - All our participants are covered by our comprehensive travel and medical insurance.